 December 31,

-2019 2018
+2020 2019

 Share capital 1,000 1,000

-Share premium 4,547 6,839
+Share premium 4,547 4,547

-5,547 7,839
+5,547 5,547

-During 2019 and 2018, the share premium was reduced by \$2,292 and \$11,939, respectively, which amounts were returned to the shareholders.
+During 2019 the share premium was reduced by \$2,292, which amount was returned to the shareholders.

-The reversal of fixed assets statutory revaluation surplus of \$44,410 as at December 31, 2019 and 2018, represents gains resulting from the statutory tax law revaluation of fixed assets in Greece which have been capitalized according to the provisions of the relevant laws.
+The reversal of fixed assets statutory revaluation surplus of \$44,410 as at December 31, 2020 and 2019, represents gains resulting from the statutory tax law revaluation of fixed assets in Greece which have been capitalized according to the provisions of the relevant laws.
 These revaluations have been reversed in the accompanying consolidated financial statements with the reversal of the net revaluation gains being reflected as a separate component of equity.
+During 2020 and following the sale of land in Thessaloniki, where a distribution facility in Greece was located, an amount of \$3,272 was transferred from the land revaluation surplus to retained earnings, in line with the requirements of IAS 16.